sLill/Windows-Grep/README.md

 1. Visit the release tab (https://github.com/sLill/Windows-Grep/releases)
 2. Download and run WindowsGrepSetup.msi.
 This will:
     - Install Windows Grep in Program Files (x86)
-    - Add "grep" to PATH for command line use
+    - Add "grep" to the system PATH for command line use
-    - Insert a registry key for context menu use within File Explorer
+    - Add `Windows Grep` to the File Explorer context menu

 <h4>Standalone</h4>